masamerc/zenn-articles/articles/neovim-plugin-with-go.md

 	stdout := os.Stdout
 	os.Stdout = os.Stderr

-	// create a client connected to stdio. the
+	// create a client connected to stdio.
-	// sconfigure the client to use tandard log package for logging. v, err := nvim.New(os.Stdin, stdout, stdout, log.Printf) if err != nil {
+	// configure the client to use standard log package for logging. v, err := nvim.New(os.Stdin, stdout, stdout, log.Printf) if err != nil {
 		log.Fatal(err)